Samkth123/KTH-md/CC.md

 The approach to be better than other candidates who just come up with random lists.
 Our goal is a structured prioriteized list of good ideas and hypotheses.

+1. **Define and structure**
-1. Define and structure
+	1. Define specifically
+	2. Structure with MECE issue trees
+	3. Make structure problem-specific.
+		1. If you can, make the problem a metric. ex: If want help to make product better, what is better?
+		2. If cant reduce to metric (a number), what does better mean?
+Is it faster, stronger?
-2. Prioritize drivers
+2. **Prioritize drivers**
-3. Generate hypotheses.
+3. **Generate hypotheses.**

 **Example**:
 MAD, a local Martial Arts Dojo has recently seen its revenue decline sharply.
 What could have happened?
-- (Basically saying can you come up wi)
+- (Basically saying can you come up with a structured list of hypotheses?)